 Almost two hours later Jackson walked in and handed over the card with the fingerprints and the plastic bags with DNA samples.
 He sat down, and said, “Everything I can find in the house says Johnny Reb.
 I did find some letters from Benson, the lawyer.
 I went there and found out some lawyer in Washington paid him to pay the bills and give the old man cash when he wanted some.
 Benson kept records and sent an account once a month.
 No phone numbers, just a mail box.
 But a fair sized retainer in trust, so he’s not worried.
 He’s written off to get new instructions and information for a funeral.
 It should be a few days before he gets a reply.”
 James put the DNA stuff in the special box they had for sending stuff off to the State Police and FBI labs.
 He scanned the fingerprints and put them in the system as a John Doe ID request.
 That was all they could do, so they closed the file - for the moment.

-Three days after the big fight in the cafe Sheriff James was in his office checking the monthly report for the County Commissioners when his door opened and someone walked in.
+Three days after the big fight in the café Sheriff James was in his office checking the monthly report for the County Commissioners when his door opened and someone walked in.
 He looked up, and saw two men in military fatigues.
-He said, "Afternoon, gentlemen, what can I do for you?"
+He said, “Afternoon, gentlemen, what can I do for you?”
 He looked them over while speaking.
-He's surprised to notice the collar insignia of one was three stars, and he wondered what a General wanted in this town.
-Then he saw they'd USMC insignia, and that cleared away all his previous thoughts about Army exercises in the area, something they did now and then.
+He’s surprised to notice the collar insignia of one was three stars, and he wondered what a General wanted in this town.
+Then he saw they had USMC insignia, and that cleared away all his previous thoughts about the Army wanting to conduct exercises in the area, something they did now and then.

 The General said, “Afternoon, Sheriff, I believe you have a John Doe corpse you need identified!
 We’d like a look at it, please.”
 He sounded nice, but the tone had command orders all the way through it.

-James rolled his wheelchair over to the radio and called for Jackson to come to the office.
-He turned back to the men, and said, "I broke my leg a few weeks back and I'm not allowed out of the office.
-I'm just glad the doc let me out of the hospital at all.
+James rolled his wheelchair over to the radio, and called for Jackson to come to the office.
+He turned back to the men, and said, “I broke my leg a few weeks back, so I’m not allowed out of the office.
+I’m just glad the doc let me out of the hospital at all.
 Deputy Jackson will be here in a few minutes to take you to the morgue.
-Want a drink while you wait?"
+Want a drink while you wait?”